Skip to content

 What Is Self-Care for Teens?

 Self-care for a teenager is any activity that helps them recharge their emotional, spiritual, physical, and mental batteries.
 A common misconception is that self-care requires money; however, self-care is really about checking in with oneself about how they are feeling and what they need.
-By honoring those needs and validating the inner self, teens can resolve overwhelming feelings of stress to accomplish their goals.
+By listening to what they need and caring for themselves, teens can reduce stress and reach their goals.

 It is important to acknowledge that teenagers will have different needs than younger children or adults; more so, each person will have needs that are unique to them.
 Therefore, everyone’s self-care practice should be unique to what their spiritual, physical, emotional, and mental needs are.
 If we honor our needs and validate our inner selves, then there is no wrong way to practice self-care.